 - Get regular screenings for cancer.

 I know.
 It’s not really that easy, probably not as easy as downing $20 of supplements that will just be passed in the urine.
 But if any of you really want to reduce your risk of cancer, then you’ll have to do this.
 Or just drink your kale shakes.
-That’ll at least make you lose weight.
+At least that will make you lose weight.

 Editor’s note: This article was originally published in October 2014.
-It has been revised and updated to fix some SEO issues.
+The article has been updated to address some grammar and spelling errors, fix broken links, improve the recommendations, and reticulate some bad splines.

 - Doll R, Peto R, Boreham J, Sutherland I. Mortality in relation to smoking: 50 years’ observations on male British doctors.
 BMJ.
 2004 Jun 26;328(7455):1519.
 Epub 2004 Jun 22.
 PubMed PMID: 15213107; PubMed Central PMCID: PMC437139.